-Recovery Ranch and EHS (Equine Healing Solutions) work together to provide this therapeutic experience.
-The satisfaction surveys in this program are amazing.
-See the magic of horses yourself by contacting The Ranch for Equine Assisted Psychotherapy.
-At The Ranch, find the experiential programs to enhance your healing and experience.
-Programs include:
+The Ranch Tennessee and Equine Healing Solutions (EHS) work together to provide this therapeutic experience.
+The satisfaction surveys in this program are excellent.
+See the magic of horses yourself by contacting The Ranch for equine-assisted psychotherapy.
+At The Ranch Tennessee, you will find experiential programs that can enhance your healing and experience.
+These programs include:

 - Yoga therapy program

 Call our addiction treatment experts at 1.844.876.7680 for more information about any of our experiential treatment programs.